How Generative AI Is Transforming Business Intelligence

 Simple Example: Traditional BI vs Generative BI

-Let’s understand the difference with a practical example.
+Let’s understand the difference with an easy real-life example.

 Scenario: Sales Performance Review